Taritsyn/BundleTransformer/NuGet/BundleTransformer.SassAndScss/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Added support of libSass version 3.3.3;
+   2. Fixed a bug “Sass compilation sometimes fails with native exception in 32 bit mode”;
-   Fixed a bug, that occurred when processing relative paths, which are located at higher level, than the current directory.
+   3. Fixed a bug, that occurred when processing relative paths, which are located at higher level, than the current directory.

    ====================
    POST-INSTALL ACTIONS